Kookaburra Veterinary Employment - Veterinary Recruitment made easy.

 - Graduates from accredited AVMA schools who have passed the North American Veterinary Licensing Exam, including Utrecht.

-There is currently National Recognition of Registration in New South Wales, Victoria, Queensland and Tasmania - Veterinary surgeons who currently hold primary registration and reside permanently in another Australian state or territory are entitled to practise as a veterinary surgeon in these States on a part-time, casual or locum basis without having to register with the local Veterinary Board.
+There is currently National Recognition of Registration in New South Wales, Victoria, Queensland, Tasmania, and now South Australia too (as of January 2015) - Veterinary surgeons who currently hold primary registration and reside permanently in another Australian state or territory are entitled to practise as a veterinary surgeon in these States on a part-time, casual or locum basis without having to register with the local Veterinary Board.
 In Northern Territory, secondary registration is now free of charge although vets intending working in the NT should still fill the paperwork out to apply for secondary registration.
-National Recognition of Registration is anticipated for South Australia soon.

 The requirements for registration and the list of circumstances where an exemption to the requirement for sitting the NVE (National Veterinary Exam) applies are subject to change and can be complicated - we suggest contacting the relevant State Veterinary Board for current information.